Xenonien/tribute-page/README.md

-# tribute-page
+# Tribute Page
-Simple tribute page done for freeCodeCamp challenge
+Simple tribute page done as a freeCodeCamp challenge